Mustafa Kemal Atatürk: Modernization efforts, 1926–1930

-Opposition to Atatürk in 1930–1931
+Opposition to Mustafa Kemal in 1930–1931

-On 11 August 1930, Atatürk decided to try a multiparty movement once again and asked Fethi Okyar to establish a new party.
-Atatürk insisted on the protection of secular reforms.
+On 11 August 1930, Mustafa Kemal decided to try a multiparty movement once again and asked Fethi Okyar to establish a new party.
+Mustafa Kemal insisted on the protection of secular reforms.
 The brand-new Liberal Republican Party succeeded all around the country.
-However, without the establishment of a real political spectrum, the party became the center to opposition of Atatürk's reforms, particularly in regard to the role of religion in public life.
+However, without the establishment of a real political spectrum, the party became the center to opposition of Mustafa Kemal's reforms, particularly in regard to the role of religion in public life.
 On 23 December 1930, a chain of violent incidents occurred, instigated by the rebellion of Islamic fundamentalists in Menemen, a small town in the Aegean Region.
 The Menemen Incident came to be considered a serious threat against secular reforms.

 In November 1930, Ali Fethi Okyar dissolved his own party.
 A more lasting multi-party period of the Republic of Turkey began in 1945.
 In 1950, the CHP ceded the majority position to the Democratic Party.
-This came amidst arguments that Atatürk's single-party rule did not promote direct democracy.
+This came amidst arguments that Mustafa Kemal's single-party rule did not promote direct democracy.
 The reason experiments with pluralism failed during this period was that not all groups in the country had agreed to a minimal consensus regarding shared values (mainly secularism) and shared rules for conflict resolution.
-In response to such criticisms, Atatürk's biographer Andrew Mango writes: "between the two wars, democracy could not be sustained in many relatively richer and better-educated societies.
-Atatürk's enlightened authoritarianism left a reasonable space for free private lives.
+In response to such criticisms, Mustafa Kemal's biographer Andrew Mango writes: "between the two wars, democracy could not be sustained in many relatively richer and better-educated societies.
+Mustafa Kemal's enlightened authoritarianism left a reasonable space for free private lives.
 More could not have been expected in his lifetime."
-Even though, at times, he did not appear to be a democrat in his actions, Atatürk always supported the idea of building a civil society: a system of voluntary civic and social organizations and institutions as opposed to the force-backed structures of the state.
-In one of his many speeches about the importance of democracy, Atatürk said in 1933:
+Even though, at times, he did not appear to be a democrat in his actions, Mustafa Kemal always supported the idea of building a civil society: a system of voluntary civic and social organizations and institutions as opposed to the force-backed structures of the state.
+In one of his many speeches about the importance of democracy, Mustafa Kemal said in 1933: